K-theory and index theory on manifolds with a proper Lie group action: Introduction

 \section{Introduction}

 This is a continuation of my previous work \cite{Ka16}.
 In the present paper, additional $K$-theoretic tools are developed in order to treat index theory for leaf-wise (i.e. orbital) and transverse elliptic operators on manifolds with a proper Lie group action.
-Under a group action we almost everywhere understand a smooth, proper, isometric Lie group action.
+Under a group action we understand a smooth, proper, isometric Lie group action.
 The two index theories, orbital and transverse, are very much intertwined and interdependent, and will be treated together.
 The proofs of index theorems for elliptic, t-elliptic and leaf-wise elliptic operators (based on the $KK$-theoretic approach) are given in sections 9, 10, 11 of the present paper.

 One of the new features of the present paper is a coarse approach to the pseudo-differential calculus.
 A significant part of index theory uses only the PDO calculus \emph{modulo compact operators}.
-The proposed coarse PDO calculus allows to treat those index theory problems which do not require very elaborate analytical tools.
-This is not a replacement of H\" ormander's PDO calculus, but it allows significant simplifications in many cases.
+The coarse PDO calculus that we propose allows to treat those index theory problems which do not require very elaborate analytical tools.
+This is not a replacement of H\" ormander's PDO calculus.
+It goes along with the H\" ormander's calculus and simplifies it in many cases.

 The main index theory results for the transversally elliptic case were presented in sections 6, 7 and 8 of \cite{Ka16}.
 Unfortunately, there were errors in sections 7 and 8 of \cite{Ka16}.
 The corrections are given in the present paper.
 The main index theorem 8.18 of \cite{Ka16} is correct and is reproved in section 10 below.